 Why yes, you do!
 Your first Statement of Information is due within 90 days of forming your California LLC or corporation.
 When you hire us to form your California LLC or corporation, we file your first Statement of Information for you, since it’s a necessary step in starting a business in California.

-The filing fees for the California Statement of Information differ by entity type.
+The cost to file a the California Statement of Information differs by entity type.

 If you forgot to file your Statement of Information, don’t panic.
 You have a 60-day grace period after your due date to file your California Statement of Information without a late fee.
 But after the 60-day grace period is up, you’ll owe a $250 late fee and the Secretary of State may suspend or forfeit your business.
 If that happens, you’ll lose the right to do business in California until you revive your LLC or corporation.